Astronauts Unload Dragon, Prep for Two U.S. Spacewalks

-Category: Space Hits: 2Astronauts Shane Kimbrough (from left) and Thomas Pesquet pose for a portrait while working on U.S. spacesuits.
+Category: Space Hits: 3Astronauts Shane Kimbrough (from left) and Thomas Pesquet pose for a portrait while working on U.S. spacesuits.

 The SpaceX Cargo Dragon resupply ship is open for business at the International Space Station following its automated docking early Saturday.
 Now, the Expedition 65 crew turns its attention to a pair of U.S. spacewalks to upgrade the orbiting lab’s power system.